Pathways to Independence

 A One-to-One Focus with Group Support

-Our board certified Life Coaches are professionally trained to understand the nuances of each resident and will design a tailored program that not only teaches skills but measures achievement.
+Our Life Coaches and theraputic providers are professionally trained to understand the nuances of each resident and will design a tailored program that not only teaches skills but measures achievement.
 Daily check-ins coupled with peer-to-peer group sessions and one-to-one support assure faster progress in targeted areas.
 These include, but are not limited to: how to approach dating and peer relationships, handling on-the-job stress, the role of diet and exercise in mental well-being, time management and goal setting skills, boundary setting, mitigating interpersonal conflict, and more.

 Choose Your Path, Find Your Guidance